jlsam/scripts-crypto-nodes/README.md

 9. Prepare a systemd service to run the wallet node automatically at startup
 10. Reboot the server to apply changes and test if systemd is starting your node during startup, as intended

-This is still work in progress, other coins will be added in time and also scripts for other tasks Comments and suggestions are appreciated!
+This is still work in progress, other coins will be added in time and also scripts for other tasks.<br>
+Comments and suggestions are appreciated!

 If this work helped you in any way, saved you time or showed you something you didn't know, consider leaving a tip.<br>